-- 7.1 The Cwm Taf social services and wellbeing partnership board has been convened to bring together public service leaders across the Cwm Taf region to drive forward the transformation of Health and Social Care services needed to meet the requirements and vision for the Social Services and Wellbeing Act (Wales).
-Membership of the Board includes RCT Cabinet Members Councillor Mike Forey (the appointed Chair of the Board), Councillor Geraint Hopkins ,Councillor Keiron Montague and Merthyr Tydfil Cabinet Member Councillor Brent Carter. - 7.2 The key aim of the Board is to deliver efficient and effective citizen centered services across the Cwm Taf region that will help support good health and wellbeing outcomes for people in their communities - 7.3 The key objectives of the Board will be: - To develop an effective regional leadership structure to prepare for the implementation of the Social Services and Wellbeing Act (2014) when it comes into force on 1st April 2016. - To provide a co-ordinated response to the strategic priorities within the Cwm Taf Social Services and Wellbeing Implementation Plan and work in partnership to achieve the areas of common endeavour.

-- To support and promote collaboration and joint working between partners across the region to deliver health and social care services in the most effective and efficient way. - To seek the formal views of the Public, Service Users and Carers in the region to ensure their perspective informs service re-design and development. - To scrutinise the Cwm Taf Implementation plan and to provide assurance to the National Partnership Forum about progress and readiness for implementation of the Social Services and Well-being Act. - 7.4 A separate Cwm Taf Social Services and Wellbeing Executive Group will support the business of the Cwm Taf Social Services and Wellbeing Board.
-RCT is represented on this group by myself as Lead Director for Social Services in the region and the Head of Transformation, Sian Nowell. - 7.5 Key responsibilities for the Executive include: - Facilitating the Transformation and change management process for services across the region. - Prioritising and resourcing the content of the Regional Implementation Plan (including the Training and Development plan and associated commissioning strategies). - Advising and making recommendations to the Cwm Taf Social Services and Wellbeing Partnership Board. - Liaising with Welsh Government officials regarding the Regional Implementation Plan and its progress.
+- 4.2.1 It is the role of the Cwm Taf Social Services and Wellbeing Partnership Board to bring together public service leaders across the Cwm Taf region to drive forward the transformation of Health and Social Care services needed to meet the requirements and vision for the Social Services and Wellbeing Act (Wales) Act. - 4.2.2 The aim of the Board is to deliver efficient and effective citizen centered services across the Cwm Taf region that will help support good health and wellbeing outcomes for people in their communities.
+This board has been in place since January 2015 working to: - Provide effective regional leadership to prepare for the implementation of the Social Services and Wellbeing Act (2014) when it comes into force on 1st April 2016. - Provide a co-ordinated response to the strategic priorities within the Cwm Taf Social Services and Wellbeing Implementation Plan and work in partnership to achieve the areas of common endeavour. - Support and promote collaboration and joint working between partners across the region to deliver health and social care services in the most effective and efficient way to seek the formal views of the Public, Service Users and Carers in the region to ensure their perspective informs service re-design and development. - Scrutinise the Cwm Taf Implementation plan and to provide assurance to the National Partnership Forum about progress and readiness for implementation of the Social Services and Well-being Act. - 4.2.3 A separate Cwm Taf Social Services and Wellbeing Executive Leadership Group has also been in place since January 2015 responsible for: - Facilitating the Transformation and change management process for services across the region. - Prioritising and resourcing the content of the Regional Implementation Plan (including the Training and Development plan and associated commissioning strategies). - Advising and making recommendations to the Cwm Taf Social Services and Wellbeing Partnership Board. - Liaising with Welsh Government officials regarding the Regional Implementation Plan and its progress. - Facilitating the support and scrutiny of each partner organisation for the work of the Partnership and the Implementation of the plan.